pbougie/mac-dev-env/source/autoconf.html.md

 ### Verify the Installation

-To verify that you have correctly installed Autoconf, execute the following command.
+To verify that you have correctly installed Autoconf.

 	autoconf --version